jondot/ReactNativeKatas/docs/kata_builders.md

 If you're asking yourself about where to put your newly created katas, then you're more than welcome to push it into React Native Katas - submit a pull request.

+If you're having trouble adding katas, please [open an issue](https://github.com/jondot/ReactNativeKatas/issues) and I'll make sure to pass that hurdle along with you.